CLIMP: Contrastive Language-Image Mamba Pretraining

 \section{Introduction}

-Contrastive Language-Image Pre-training (CLIP) proposed by~\citet{radford2021learning} is a fundamental approach for learning transferable visual representations through natural language supervision.
+Contrastive Language-Image Pre-training (CLIP) \cite{radford2021learning} is a fundamental approach for learning transferable visual representations through natural language supervision.
 By aligning image and text embeddings in a shared latent space, CLIP enables zero-shot transfer across a range of downstream tasks.
 However, the Vision Transformer (ViT)~\cite{dosovitskiy2021image} backbone commonly employed in CLIP exhibits quadratic computational complexity with respect to sequence length, posing challenges when processing high-resolution images.
 Moreover, the pairwise token interactions in self-attention can be susceptible to spurious correlations~\cite{zhou2025fighting, tamayo2025spuriousvit}, leading to fragile representations under distribution shift.
-In contrast, Mamba's recurrent state-space formulation aggregates context through selective state updates rather than explicit pairwise comparisons, yielding representations with tighter cross-modal alignment while resisting collapse toward generic features - geometric properties that translate to improved retrieval and robustness.

-Mamba~\cite{gu2024mamba}, which is a state-space model (SSM), have shown promising results as an alternative to Transformers in sequence modeling.
+Mamba~\cite{gu2024mamba}, a state-space model (SSM), has shown promising results as an alternative to Transformers in sequence modeling.
 It achieves sub-quadratic complexity in sequence length $L$ during training and constant-time complexity during inference, with these efficiency benefits becoming more pronounced in long-context scenarios.
 These properties make Mamba an attractive backbone for vision-language tasks requiring long-context processing such as dense captioning.